ejm714/scipy_proceedings/papers/emily_dorne/main.md

 We calculated the distance between each sample and the nearest water body was calculated using the [European Space Agency (ESA) WorldCover 10m 2021](https://developers.google.com/earth-engine/datasets/catalog/ESA_WorldCover_v200) product on Google Earth Engine as the water classification appeared to be more reliable than the Sentinel-2 SCL band based on visual review of samples.
 Samples farther than 550m from a water body are excluded.
 This helps ensure that the relevant water body falls within the bounding box so the model learns from examples that reflect real-world environmental characteristics of cyanobacteria blooms rather than patterns in human error.

-After reducing the noise in the training labels and reducing the likelihood of overfitting to the test set, we ran over 20 experiments to identify the optimal configuration for the pipeline.
+After reducing the noise in the training labels and reducing the likelihood of overfitting to the test set, we ran over 20 experiments to identify the optimal configuration for the model training pipeline.
 Below are the core decisions that resulted from the model experimentation and retraining based on competition-winning approaches.

 ### Data decisions